IPv6 training facilitated by Jeff Carrell, an IPv6 Forum Certified Engineer (Silver & Gold) and an IPv6 Forum Certified Trainer (Gold).

 This session will briefly review IPv6 fundamentals and then dive into configuring Wireshark to assist in viewing IPv6 more effectively.

-Here is an IPv6 Cheat Sheet I put together.
+Here is an IPv6 Reference Sheet I put together.
 Hope you find it handy :-)

 For additional information, contact Jeff Carrell.